-To ensure the chair is properly maintained, it is necessary to take the appropriate aftercare techniques.
-It is advised to use leather care oil to maintain the upholstery and to not wash the leather or metal base with water, and avoid placing in direct sunlight.
-The Eames 670 Chair is available with a luxury Aniline leather upholstery, which comes in five different colours: black, brown, dark brown, white, cream
+To ensure that the chair is properly maintained it is necessary to take appropriate aftercare steps.
+It is advised to use leather care oil to maintain the upholstery and not to wash the leather or metal base with water.
+It is also recommended to avoid placing the chair in direct sunlight.
+The Eames 670 Lounge Chair is available with a luxury Aniline leather upholstery which comes in five different colours – black, brown, dark brown, white and cream.

-Inspiration develops from the strangest of places and for the innovative and experimental minds of Charles and Ray Eames, these can develop from even the most mundane objects.
+Inspiration often comes from the most unexpected of places and, for the creative minds of Charles and Ray Eames, even from the most mundane objects.

-As a result of some experimental design work with plywood in their spare time, Charles and Ray Eames ended up producing moulded plywood splints as part of the war effort after being commissioned by the US Navy during WW2.
-The access to the military technology enabled the Eameses to perfect their design and were eventually able to develop some of their most recognisable designs thanks to their moulded plywood splints.
-Both the 670 Lounge Chair and the LCW are well-known Charles Eames chairs that are constructed partly or entirely from moulded plywood.
-These designs elegantly display a careful manipulation of wood to give a distinct and refined aesthetic.
+As a result of some experimental design work with plywood in their spare time, Charles and Ray Eames ended up producing moulded plywood splints as a part of the war effort, after being commissioned by the US Navy during the Second World War.
+The access to military technology enabled the Eames to perfect their designs and, eventually, to develop some of their most recognized works based on moulded plywood splints.
+Both the 670 Lounge Chair and LCW are well-known Eames chairs that are constructed partly or entirely from moulded plywood.
+These elegant designs display a careful manipulation of wood which results in a distinct and refined aesthetic.

 The Lounge Chair’s Popularity Surge

-In recent years, the Charles Eames Lounge Chair has become recognised as one of the most popular pieces of classic and its demand has increased accordingly.
-When Ray and Charles created this chair in 1956, they had made it as a gift for one of their friends who just happened to be famous director, Billy Wilder.
-This was the first instance of the Lounge Chair’s rapid rise to fame as later that same year, an appearance on the Arlene Francis show saw the Lounge Chair boom.
-The prime time TV show in the U.S gave exposure to the chair which saw it gain international recognition.
+In recent years, the Charles Eames Lounge Chair has become increasingly recognized as one of the most popular pieces of classic designer furniture and its demand has increased accordingly.
+When Charles and Ray Eames produced the chair in 1956, it was a gift for one of their friends who happened to be the famous director, Billy Wilder.
+This was the first instance of the Lounge Chair’s rapid rise to fame.
+Later that same year, an appearance on the Arlene Francis show further contributed to the chair’s popularity.
+The prime time TV show in the US gave exposure to the chair and enabled it to gain international recognition.

-Since then, a huge demand for Eames Lounge Chair replicas has developed from the countless appearances on TV shows and essentially contributed to its popularity as the essential living room item.
-With the most notable ‘role’ in Frasier, the Eames Lounge Chair was also used in scenes in Gossip Girl and Click.
-Aided by the 15 degree tilted angle that the chair rested on, it always gave characters the desirable relaxation lean as they sat back in their padded comfortable seat.
-Partnered with the ottoman, the chair is designed for ultimate relaxation and putting your feet up and seeing the characters make use of this design helped it achieve recognition for its quality design and supreme comfort.
+Since then, a huge demand for the Eames’ Lounge Chair replicas has developed from the countless appearances on TV shows which contributed to its popularity as an essential living room item.
+With the most notable ‘role’ in Frasier, the Eames Lounge Chair was also used in scenes in Gossip Girl and click.
+Aided by the 15 degrees tilted angle that the chair rested on, it always gave characters the desirable relaxation as they sat back in their padded and comfortable seat.
+Partnered with the ottoman, the chair is designed for ultimate relaxation and putting your feet up.
+Seeing the famous TV characters make use of this design helped it achieve recognition for its quality design and supreme comfort.